Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Introduction

-CTA will enable substantial progress on gamma-ray population studies by deepening existing surveys and will permit more detailed studies of the VHE gamma-ray emission and its origin \citep{Sol13}.
-Moreover blazars can be used to probe star formation across the history of the Universe.
-Indeed the stellar optical and near infrared radiation, the so-called extragalactic background light (EBL) \citep[see e.g.] [] {Hau01,Bit15,abda17,fermi18,abey19,acc19} acts as a source of opacity for the gamma rays from blazars.
+The CTA will enable substantial progress on gamma-ray population studies by deepening existing surveys, and will permit more detailed studies of the VHE gamma-ray emission and its origin \citep{Sol13}.
+Furthermore, the stellar optical and near-infrared (NIR) radiation, called the extragalactic background light (EBL) \citep[see e.g.] [] {Hau01,Bit15,abda17,fermi18,abey19,acc19}, acts as a source of opacity for the gamma rays from blazars.
 This effect can be used to derive within the same fitting process the properties of the EBL from its imprint on the VHE spectrum of blazars and the intrinsic VHE spectra of these sources \citep[see e.g.][]{Dom15}.
-The pro\-pa\-gation of VHE gamma-ray radiation can be used to investigate topics related to cosmology or fundamental physics: the properties of the Inter Galactic Magnetic Field (IGMF), the possible existence of Axion-Like Particles (ALPs), an independent measurement of the Hubble constant H0 or the search for Lorentz Invariance Violation (LIV) \citep{Sctashort19}.
+The pro\-pa\-gation of VHE gamma-ray radiation can be used to investigate topics related to cosmology or fundamental physics: the properties of the intergalactic magnetic field (IGMF) \citep[see e.g.][]{Acke18,Aha94, Alves19}, the possible existence of axion-like particles \citep[see e.g.][]{Miriz07,Deang11,Abra13}, an independent measurement of the Hubble constant H0 \citep{Sala94}, or the search for Lorentz Invariance Violation \citep{Kifu99}.
+More details on these subjects can be found in \citet[][ and references therein]{Sctashort19}.

 The capabilities of CTA to advance these subjects are presented in \citet{CTAcons20}.
-Finally, another important science case for the measurement of the redshifts of BL Lacs is the first evidence of neutrino emission from these sources \citep{IceCube18a,IceCube18b}.
-A precise estimation of the total luminosity is necessary to fully understand the role of hadrons in the jet which implies the knowledge of the redshift.
+Finally, another important science case for the measurement of the redshifts of BL Lacs is the first evidence of neutrino emission from these sources \citep{IceCube18a,IceCube18b,Fra20,Giom20,Pal20}.
+A precise estimation of the total luminosity is necessary to fully understand the role of hadrons in the jet, which implies the knowledge of the redshift \citep[see e.g.][]{Pai18}.

-For BL Lacs, these exciting possibilities are hampered by the difficulty in measuring reliable redshifts from their nearly featureless, continuum-dominated optical spectra.
-The equivalent width (EW) of BL Lac lines is smaller than 5 \AA~by definition \citep{urr95, Ghis11} but can be even smaller, their detection being therefore quite challenging.
-As a consequence, even in the recent, extensive, sample by \citet{Shaw13} only about 44 $\%$ of BL Lacs have a spectroscopic redshift.
-Uncertainty in extrapolating from the measured set of redshifts complicates population interpretations.
-For example, the blazar sequence, i.e. the observational fact that the peak frequency of the blazar SED becomes redder with increasing peak luminosity, has been interpreted as being due to differences in radiative cooling {among blazar classes} \citep{Ghis17} or because of selection effects due to the lack of redshift measurements in the available BL Lac samples \citep{Giom15}.